lorenzo-italiano/seasonsforce-ms-config-server/README.md

 This is the configuration server for the SeasonsForce project.
 It is a Spring Boot application that uses Spring Cloud Config Server to provide configuration to the other microservices in the project.

+---

-## Devs: Romain Frezier & Lorenzo Italiano
+© Romain Frezier & Lorenzo Italiano - IG5 Polytech Montpellier - 2023